Frequently Asked Questions

 When do I get to choose my puppy?

-We typically do a video call with potential puppy families around the litter's fifth or sixth week.
+We typically do a video call with potential puppy families around the litter's fifth week.
 We think this is a good time because we can know more about the puppy's temperament, looks and the puppies are now becoming more active and playful than the previous weeks.

 Where are the puppies raised?